Python Monitoring for Cassandra Compaction (4.x/5.x)

 from urllib3.util.retry import Retry

-format="%(asctime)s | %(levelname)s | %(message)s"
+logging.basicConfig(level=logging.INFO, format="%(asctime)s | %(levelname)s | %(message)s")

 class CassandraMetricsCollector:

-def __init__(self, node_ip: str, prom_port: int = 9103):
+def __init__(self, node_ip: str, prom_port: int = 9103) -> None:

 self.base_url = f"http://{node_ip}:{prom_port}/metrics"

-self.session = requests.Session()
+self.session = Session()

-total=3, backoff_factor=0.5, status_forcelist=[429, 500, 502, 503, 504]
+status_forcelist=[429, 500, 502, 503, 504])

-self.session.mount("http://", adapter)
+self.session.mount("http://", HTTPAdapter(max_retries=retry))

-def scrape_compaction_metrics(self) -> Dict[str, float]:
+def scrape_compaction_metrics(self) -> dict[str, float]:

-"""Parse Prometheus text format for compaction-specific metrics."""
+"""Parse the Prometheus text format for compaction-specific metrics."""

 try: